-Have you thought about your nutrition?
+Have you thought about nutrition?

 Please check them out if you haven’t already.